-Was this your first time playing two different characters and how did you find it?
+You played the roles of Kimberly and Hillary, was this your first time playing two different characters and how did you find the experience?

 I have had experience playing two different characters.
-I mentioned Curtains earlier – my character Georgia also plays the part of Madam Marian in Robbin Hood (the show within the show) however these characters had a lot of similarities.
-But I’m A Cheerleader was the first time I’ve played two very different characters and it was so fun!
+When I was in Curtains, my character Georgia also plays the part of Madam Marian in Robbin Hood (the show within the show), however these characters had a lot of similarities.
+But I’m a Cheerleader was the first time I’ve played two very different characters and it was so fun!
 Obviously, I didn’t have long in rehearsals so I made sure I had two very different physicalities and voices which I got creative with, the discovery that I could do a New Zealand accent being one of them!

 How different was it rehearsing for this show to previous productions you’ve been involved with?